aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/xls-to-ots/_index.md

 ---
 title: Python XLS to OTS - XLS to OTS Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-XLS to OTS in Python.
-Python Convert XLS to OTS saveformat.
-Python XLS to OTS format.
-Save XLS to OTS Python.
+Convert XLS to OTS quickly and easily with Aspose.Cells.
+Python XLS to OTS.
+Python Save XLS to OTS.
+Save XLS as OTS using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., XLS to OTS in Python., Python XLS to OTS saveformat., XLS to OTS Python., Python Convert XLS to OTS]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert XLS to OTS in Python., Save XLS to OTS using Python., Python XLS to OTS saveformat., XLS to OTS Converter., Python Save XLS as OTS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}